-The company's primary objective is that of maximising asset value through enhancing the value of its investment property which is also rented out for the purpose of increasing retained earnings.
+The company's primary objective is that of maximising asset value through enhancing the value of its investment property which is also rented out for the purpose of increasing the profit and loss reserves.

 The main risks and uncertainty facing the company relate to property supply and demand in the Knightsbridge area of London and uncertainty relating to property values.
 Property values have been affected by uncertainty after the UK exited the European Union and because of the Covid-19 pandemic.